PyLabRobot/pylabrobot/docs/installation.md

 - `venus`: Needed for the VENUS backend.
 This is [PyHamilton](https://github.com/dgretton/pyhamilton).
 - `server`: Needed for LH server, an HTTP front end to LH.
+- `opentrons`: Needed for the Opentrons backend.
+- `plate_reading`: Needed to interact with the CLARIO Star plate reader.

 To install multiple dependencies, separate them with a comma: